What is a CI Configuration File?

 # File References

-Cloud Native Build supports referencing configurations from other files to facilitate the separation and reuse of configuration files, as well as the separation of pipeline configurations and sensitive information.
+Cloud Native Build supports referencing configurations from other files, enabling the separation and reuse of configuration files, as well as the separation of pipeline configurations from sensitive information.

 For more details, please refer to File References.